CSC207-UofT/course-project-hairless-codemen/phase1/design_document.md

 Nothing would be changed if they have insufficient funds.

 The user may top up their wallet to get more money for purchasing.
 After successfully paying for the order, users will receive an order number.
-The user would be able to search for their order by using order number; Finding the order will show the following information: buyer name, seller name, ordered item(s), the total amount paid to the user.
+The user would be able to search for their orders by using the order numbers.
+Finding the order will show the following information: buyer name, seller name, ordered item(s), and the total amount paid to the user.

 <br />

 **2. UML diagrams:**

-Please see the ".uml" files under our "phase1" package.
+Please see the "UML.pdf" file under our "phase1" package.

 <br />